maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

-# Development track for STACK 3.6 and STACK 4.0
+# Development track for STACK

 Requests for features and ideas for developing STACK are all recorded in [Future plans](Future_plans.md).
 The past development history is documented on [Development history](Development_history.md).